grafana/mimir/docs/sources/operators-guide/configuring/configuring-out-of-order-samples-ingestion.md

 - If the series exists, the incoming sample must have newer timestamp than the latest sample that is stored for the series.
   Otherwise, it is considered out-of-order and will be dropped by the ingesters.
 - If the series does not exist, then the sample has to be within bounds, which go back 1 hour from TSDB's head-block max time (when using 2 hour block range).
-If it fails to be within bounds, then it is also considered out-of-order and will be dropped by the ingesters.
+If it fails to be within bounds, then it is also considered out-of-bounds and will be dropped by the ingesters.

 > **Note:** If you're writing metrics using Prometheus remote write or the Grafana Agent, then out-of-order samples are unexpected.
 > Prometheus and Grafana Agent guarantee that samples are written in-order for the same series.